-Purchases and sales of financial instruments as well as commission revenues and related expenses are recorded in the accounts on trade date.
+Purchases and sales of financial instruments are recorded in the accounts on trade date.
 Unrealized gains and losses arising from the Company's dealings in OTC financial instruments are presented in the accompanying consolidated statement of financial condition on a net-by-counterparty basis, when appropriate.

 Securities purchased in connection with principal investment activities initially are carried in the consolidated statement of financial condition at their original costs, which approximate fair value.
 The carrying value of such securities is adjusted when changes in the underlying fair values are readily ascertainable, generally as evidenced by observable market prices or transactions that directly affect the value of such securities.
 Downward adjustments relating to such securities are made in the event that the Company determines that the fair value is less than the carrying value.
-The Company's principal investments, are included within other assets in the consolidated statement of financial condition.
+The Company's principal investments are included within other assets in the consolidated statement of financial condition.